raiguard/Krastorio2/README.md

 ### Special Thanks

 - BiusArt
-  - For giving us permission to use their [their graphics](https://mods.factorio.com/mod/laborat) for the mod's second tier lab
+  - For giving us permission to use [their graphics](https://mods.factorio.com/mod/laborat) for the mod's second tier lab

 - Bilka and Gangsir